 So, there are just a couple of steps you can use to start creating your own jazz piano arrangements.

-For a lot more ideas and a more in-depth look at 3 classic jazz standards – “Moonlight in Vermont,” “Satin Doll” and “The Girl From Ipanema” – check out my Jazz Piano… FAST! online/DVD video piano course, which is on sale for a very special introductory price until Saturday, September 9th at Midnight!
+For a lot more ideas and a more in-depth look at 3 classic jazz standards – “Moonlight in Vermont,” “Satin Doll” and “The Girl From Ipanema” – check out my Jazz Piano… FAST! online/DVD video piano course, which is on sale for a very special price until Wednesday, June 19th at Midnight!

 Thanks for reading, watching and (hopefully) playing along!